Priyansh42/Master-Patient-Index/README.md

 ## Scope

 * This application contains some basic modules of any patient management system along with some customized features as per the requirements of the Hospital.
-* This application contains some basic modules of any patient management system along with some customized features as per the requirements of the Hospital.
+* This application fulfills all the requirements of particular Hospital and it may or may not meet all the requirements of any other Hospitals.

 ## Development Environment